ysnrski/ysnrski.github.io/_posts/2025-02-08-Design Innovation AI-Generated CAD vs NLP Interactive CAD.md

 ### Key Technical Elements:

 - **Natural Language Understanding:**
 Large language models (LLMs) such as GPT-4, DeepSeek, and BERT understand user commands.
-For instance, a user might instruct the system with a sentence like *“Create a central tower of 80 units in height, surrounded by four smaller towers, each with a radius of 12, placed in four directions.”*
+For instance, a user might instruct the system with a sentence like *“Create a central tower of 80 m in height, surrounded by four smaller towers, each with a radius of 12 m, placed in four directions.”*
 These systems can parse the language and convert it into executable CAD instructions.

 <div class="row mt-3">